1996 Mount Everest disaster: Delays reaching the summit

-Shortly after midnight on 10 May 1996, the Adventure Consultants expedition began a summit attempt from Camp IV, atop the South Col (7900 m).
-They were joined by six client climbers, three guides, and Sherpas from Scott Fischer's Mountain Madness company, as well as an expedition sponsored by the government of Taiwan.
+Shortly after midnight on 10 May 1996, the Adventure Consultants expedition of three guides and eight clients plus Sherpas began a summit attempt from Camp IV, atop the South Col (7900 m).
+They were joined by six client climbers, three guides, and Sherpas from Scott Fischer's Mountain Madness company, as well as one climber and two Sherpas in an expedition sponsored by the government of Taiwan.

 The expeditions quickly encountered delays.
 The climbing Sherpas and guides had not set the fixed ropes by the time the team reached the Balcony (8350 m), and this cost the climbers almost an hour.
-There is some question as to the cause of this failure, which cannot now be resolved as the expedition leaders perished.
+The cause of this delay is unclear, in part due to the subsequent death of the expedition leaders.

 Upon reaching the Hillary Step (8760 m), the climbers again discovered that no fixed line had been placed, and they were forced to wait an hour while the guides installed the ropes.
 Because some 33 climbers were attempting the summit on the same day, and Hall and Fischer had asked their climbers to stay within 150 m of each other, there was a bottleneck at the single fixed line at the Hillary Step.
 Hutchison, Kasischke, and Taske returned towards Camp IV as they feared they would run out of supplementary oxygen due to the delays.

 Climbing without supplemental oxygen, guide Anatoli Boukreev from the Mountain Madness team was the first to reach the summit (8848 m), at 13:07.
 Many of the climbers had not yet reached the summit by 14:00, the last safe time to turn around to reach Camp IV before nightfall.

 Boukreev began his descent to Camp IV at 14:30, having spent nearly 1.5 hours at or near the summit helping others complete the climb.
 By that time, Hall, Krakauer, Harris, Beidleman, Namba, and Mountain Madness clients Martin Adams and Klev Schoening had reached the summit, and the remaining four Mountain Madness clients had arrived.
 After this time, Krakauer noted that the weather did not look so benign.
 At 15:00, snow started to fall, and the light was diminishing.

 Hall's Sirdar, Ang Dorje Sherpa, and other climbing Sherpas waited at the summit for the clients.
 Near 15:00, they began their descent.
 On the way down, Ang Dorje encountered client Doug Hansen above the Hillary Step and ordered him to descend.
 Hansen did not respond verbally, but shook his head and pointed upward, toward the summit.
 When Hall arrived at the scene, the Sherpas offered to take Hansen to the summit, but Hall sent the Sherpas down to assist the other clients, and instructed them to stash oxygen canisters on the route.
 Hall said he would remain to help Hansen, who had run out of supplementary oxygen.

 Scott Fischer did not summit until 15:45.
-He was exhausted from the ascent and becoming increasingly ill, possibly suffering from HAPE, HACE, or a combination of both.
+He was exhausted from the ascent and was becoming increasingly ill, possibly suffering from HAPE, HACE, or a combination of both.
 Others, including Doug Hansen and Makalu Gau, reached the summit even later.